saicharankarasala/Enhancing-Security-Privacy-of-Cryptocurrency-Transactions/README.md

 We tested for common vulnerabilities like **replay attacks**, **data tampering**, and **unauthorized access**, and documented improvements to strengthen the system.

----

-## 📊 System Architecture

-Below is the conceptual flow of how wallet data is encrypted and how transactions are validated:

----

 ## 🔐 Key Features